 'We Hope It All Works Out': Pompeo Pays Surprise Visit To North Korea For Talks

-President Trump closed the door on U.S. participation in the Iran nuclear deal Tuesday — but during the very same televised announcement, the president opened a window onto talks about another country's nuclear program: Secretary of State Mike Pompeo is traveling to North Korea to discuss an expected summit between the two countries.
+President Trump closed the door on U.S. participation in the Iran nuclear deal Tuesday — but during the very same televised announcement, the president opened a window onto talks about another country's nuclear program: Secretary of State Mike Pompeo is in North Korea to discuss an expected summit between the two countries.

-"He will be there very shortly," Trump told reporters at the White House.
+"He will be there very shortly," Trump told reporters at the White House Tuesday afternoon.
 "We have our meetings set.
 The location is picked.
 The time and date — everything is picked, and we look forward to having a very great success."

 The comments came just moments after he declared that the U.S. will withdraw from the multilateral agreement, signed in 2015, that aimed to restrict Iran's nuclear ambitions in exchange for sanctions relief.
 Trump cited the fact that the deal allows Iran to continue work on its ballistic missile program and to continue funding groups the U.S. has deemed terrorists.